microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 ## Test your workload

 ### Run your workload:
 After you have completed all of the above steps, you are ready to test the workload.
 Start the workload in development mode:
-1. Run `npm start` from within the Frontend folder
+1.Run [StartFrontend.ps1](../scripts/Run/StartFrontend.ps1) to start the Frontend
-1. Navigate to the Fabric portal.
+2.Run [StartDevGateway.ps1](../scripts/Run/StartDevGateway.ps1) to register your local development instance with Fabric 3.Navigate to the Fabric portal.
 Head to the Admin Portal settings and enable the following tenant settings:
   ![Setup Test](./media/Setup-Test-1.jpg)
-2. Navigate to the Fabric Developer Settings and enable the Fabric Developer Mode:
+4.Navigate to the Fabric Developer Settings and enable the Fabric Developer Mode:
    ![Setup Test](./media/Setup-Test-2.jpg)

-4. Find the [`config/DevGateway/workload-dev-mode.json`](../config/DevGateway/workload-dev-mode.json) file.
-Fill in `ManifestPackageFilePath` with the path to your project directory and the `WorkspaceGuid`.
-5. Start the Development Gateway:
+You are ready to go to create your first Hello World Item in Fabric.

 [!NOTE]
 >If you're not using Windows, you might find it easier to run the DevGateway in a Docker container as described in [DevGateway Container](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/tools/DevGatewayContainer/README.md).